KurumiFake/Fiadelity/README.md

 ## Downloads

-The latest JAR file can be downloaded from the [GitHub CI](https://github.com/KurumiFake/Fiadelity/raw/releases/1.17.1/Fiadelity-1.17.1-R0.1-SNAPSHOT.jar).
+The latest JAR file can be downloaded from the Release section.
 You can also clone this repository and build it yourself.

 **Builds require at least Java 16!**